Experience Transat

 The Loire Valley

-Spanning 800 square kilometres, the Loire Valley is home to over 164 villages as well as some of France’s most lavish castles; seeing it on the UNESCO World Heritage sites list makes complete sense, considering how much of an impact these estates (along with their celebrated wineries and orchards) had on French and Western European culture, architecture, and art de vivre in the hedonistic Renaissance age.
+Covering more than 800 square kilometers, the Loire Valley area is home to 164 of France’s most magnificent villages and chateaux.
+That this part of Europe has been included in the UNESCO World Heritage list makes perfect sense, given the impact these rich estates (and their delicious vineyards and orchards) had on not only French but also Western European culture, architecture, and art de vivre during the notoriously hedonistic Renaissance.

 The comments and contributions expressed are assumed only by the author.
 The recommendations, intentions or opinions expressed are not necessarily those of Transat AT Inc. or its affiliates.
 See terms of use of the Air Transat website.